Computer Vision ๐ผ๏ธ

 Source code: transforms

 Data augmentation plays an important role in Computer Vision.
-In carefree-learn
+In carefree-learn, we provided three kinds of transforms to apply data augmentations:

 - PyTorch native transforms: pt.py.